thefrontside/effection/website/docs/guides/labels.md

 ```

 This way, wherever we use `fetchWeekDay` it would be nicely labeled and easily
-identifiable in the visual debugger.
+identifiable in the visual inspector.

 ## Dynamic labels